DataBiosphere/toil/docs/running/amazon.rst

 .. note::

-    CGCloud_ also can do static provisioning for an AWS cluster, however it is being phased out in favor on the native provisioner.
+    CGCloud_ also can do static provisioning for an AWS cluster, however it is being phased out in favor of the Toil provisioner.

 .. _CGCloud: https://github.com/BD2KGenomics/cgcloud